TPhondeth/challenge-week9/README.md

     N/A

   ## License
-    This application is covered under the mit license.
-[License information](https://choosealicense.com/)
+    This application is covered under the MIT license.

   ## Contributing
     Tony Phondeth